kubernetes-sigs/gateway-api/docs-src/spec.md

 </p>
 <p>
 <p>GatewaySpec defines the desired state of Gateway.</p>
-<p>The Spec is split into two major pieces: listeners describing
-client-facing properties and routes that describe application-level routing.</p>
 <p>Not all possible combinations of options specified in the Spec are
 valid.
 Some invalid configurations can be caught synchronously via a webhook, but there are many cases that will require asynchronous